jamesmcarthur-3999/solar-system-physics-simulator/README.md

 3. Create a feature branch for your work
 4. Submit a pull request with your changes
 5. Update documentation as needed

+## Contributing

+Contributions to this project are welcome!
+Here's how you can contribute:

+1. **Bug Reports**: Submit issues for any bugs or problems you encounter
+2. **Feature Requests**: Suggest new features or improvements
+3. **Code Contributions**: Submit pull requests for bug fixes or new features
+4. **Documentation**: Help improve or expand the documentation
+5. **Testing**: Test the application on different platforms and report issues

+Please follow these guidelines when contributing:

+- Follow the existing code style and conventions
+- Write clear commit messages that explain your changes
+- Update documentation to reflect any changes
+- Add tests for new features when possible
+- Ensure your changes don't break existing functionality

 ## Directory Structure